Representation review

 Constituency boundaries

 On 24 April 2024, the council made an initial resolution on the representation review.
 Councillors voted 11-1 to modify the boundary of the Waihou constituency to include the Waihi and Paeroa rural areas—currently in the Thames-Coromandel constituency—to meet the requirements for fair representation.
-The initial resolution would involve approximately 2400 people from the Thames-Coromandel constituency being incorporated into the Waihou constituency.

 Ten submissions on the proposal were received, with three submitters being heard during the 25 July council meeting.